Real Madrid transfer news: AC Milan complete €20m Theo Hernandez signing as Spanish side's selling spree continues | Goal.com

 The 21-year-old spent last season on loan at Real Sociedad, where he made 24 appearances in all competitions, and is one of seven players offloaded by Zinedine Zidane since the end of the 2018-19 campaign.

-Milan have acquired the defender to replace Ricardo Rodriguez and the signing was a formality following his medical earlier in the month.
+Milan have acquired the defender to replace Ricardo Rodriguez and the signing was a formality following his medical earlier in the month , and have committed to paying the fee in 2020 following a year-long loan in 2019-20.

 Initial reports said Madrid hoped to let him move to San Siro on loan with an option to buy, but Milan have held out for a permanent deal.